-- Students are allowed to register a maximum of 15 Thunderbird-equivalent credit hours for any Exchange Program. - Credits taken at the exchange institution must be converted to equal Thunderbird's credithour requirements before they can be applied to the student's academic record. - Example: Students should not assume that taking 15 credits at the exchange institution will result in 15 credits being applied toward their Thunderbird degree. - Students must receive the equivalent of a grade of "B" (3.000 on a 4.000 scale) or better in all coursework at the exchange institution in order for credits to be applied toward their Thunderbird degree.
+- Students are allowed to register a maximum of 15 Thunderbird-equivalent credit hours for any Exchange Program. - Students can only select courses preapproved by Thunderbird.
+Credit for courses not preapproved may not be eligible for course equivalencies or GF (electives) credit.
+No credit will be given for equivalent GM (core) courses. - Credits taken at the exchange institution must be converted to equal Thunderbird's credithour requirements before they can be applied to the student's academic record.

+- Example: Students should not assume that taking 15 credits at the exchange institution will result in 15 credits being applied toward their Thunderbird degree. - Students must receive the equivalent of a grade of "B" (3.000 on a 4.000 scale) or better in all coursework at the exchange institution in order for credits to be applied toward their Thunderbird degree.
 Transfer credits will not be computed for the purposes of GPA. - Students pay Thunderbird tuition for all registered credits at the partner institution. - Students will not receive a financial credit or refund for courses completed with grades less than "B" or its equivalent.